-A multi-centric, open label, two-arm randomized pivotal clinical trial was conducted in 30 eligible patients at four hospitals across Mumbai and New Delhi.
+A multi-centric, open label, two-arm randomized Phase 2 clinical trial was conducted in 30 eligible patients at four hospitals across Mumbai and New Delhi.
 Twenty patients were randomized to receive Itolizumab plus best supportive care, while 10 patients received best supportive care alone in the control arm.
 The primary endpoint was mortality at the end of one month.

 Key secondary endpoints of clinical markers of inflammation such as IL-6, TNF-α, serum ferritin, d-dimer, LDH and CRP showed clinically significant suppression post Itolizumab dosing and correlated well with clinical improvement in symptoms and chest X-ray images.